Too Late the Hero (album)

-Too Late the Hero is the fifth solo studio album by English rock musician John Entwistle, released on 23 November 1981 by ATCO Records in the US, and by WEA in the UK.
+Too Late the Hero is the fifth and final solo studio album by the English rock musician John Entwistle, released on 23 November 1981 by ATCO Records in the US, and by WEA in the UK.
 This was his only solo studio album of the 1980s and his last album to chart.
-The album peaked at No. 71 on the US Billboard 200, making it his best-selling album and his only album to reach the Top 100.
+The album peaked at No. 71 on the US Billboard 200, making it his best-selling album and his only album to reach the top 100.

 "Talk Dirty" was the first single released from the album and it received some airplay in the US on album-oriented rock radio, peaking at No. 41 on the US Mainstream Rock Tracks chart.
-"Too Late the Hero" was the second single to be released from the album and it would be his only single to chart on the UK Singles Chart, peaking at No. 76.
+"Too Late the Hero" was the second single to be released from the album and it would be his only single to chart on the UK singles chart, peaking at No. 76.
 It also peaked at No. 101 on the US Billboard Bubbling Under Hot 100 chart, making it his best-selling single all round.
 "Too Late the Hero" was the only single from the album that had a music video filmed for it.

-The album was recorded as a core trio of musicians that were Entwistle on bass guitar with Joe Walsh of the Eagles providing all guitar work and Walsh's former Barnstorm bandmate Joe Vitale on drums.
+Entwistle co-produced the album with Dave "Cyrano" Langston, his first work with Langston since his debut studio album Smash Your Head Against the Wall (1971).
+It was recorded as a core trio of musicians that were Entwistle on bass guitar with Joe Walsh of the Eagles providing all guitar work and Walsh's former Barnstorm bandmate Joe Vitale on drums, with all three playing keyboards.
 Billy Nicholls also sang backing vocals on most of the tracks.

 Cover

 The album cover is an assemblage of photographs taken by Gered Mankowitz.
 It depicts Entwistle with an Alembic Explorer bass guitar over grainy photos of him dressed as various heroes.
-The red suit and ankle boots worn by Entwistle were later sold at auction.
+The red suit and ankle boots worn by Entwistle were later sold at auction for $4,687.50.